August 10, 2026 By Devanny Haley

 FAQs

-What can SBA loan proceeds be used for?
+What can I use my SBA 7(a) loan proceeds for?

-What are ineligible uses of SBA loan funds?
+What is considered an ineligible use of SBA loan funds?